 Kazakhstan is a constitutional republic and is a fledging democracy after a long period of being a republic of the former Soviet Union.
 According to Kazakhstan’s constitution, Kazakhstan’s democracy is secular and values individual “life, rights, and freedoms.”
 Kazakhstan’s Constitution also establishes key democratic principles of the separation of powers, equality and the institution of elections in Kazakhstan.

 Since independence, the Kazakh people have steadily built the values of Kazakhstan’s democracy.
 Kazakhstan improved its positioning in international ratings.
-For example, in the latest 2015 Corruption Perception Index prepared by Transparency International Kazakhstan climbed three places compared to the previous year.
+For example, in the Corruption Perception Index prepared by Transparency International Kazakhstan has shown continued rank improvement year over year.

 Since its independence from the Soviet Union in 1991, Kazakhstan’s democracy has consistently become more stable.
 The transition to democracy in Kazakhstanresulted in the establishment of a Secular Constitution in 1995.
 Constitution, modeled after Western models of the separation of powers, outlines the responsibilities of the executive, legislative and judicial branches.
 The executive power is under the President, the Government and the Ministries.
 The Senate and the Mazhilis control legislative powers.
 Lastly, the Constitutional Council and the Supreme Court control judicial power.